AlexMercedCoder/tutorialblog/content/blog/2024/2024-11-Dremio-and-AI-Ready-Data.md

 3. **Transformability**: AI models often require data in a particular structure or with certain attributes.
 AI-ready data should support complex transformations to fit the needs of different models, whether it’s feature engineering, data normalization, or other preprocessing steps.

 4. **Governance**: Ensuring compliance is crucial, especially when working with sensitive data.
 Governance controls, such as access rules and audit trails, ensure that data usage aligns with privacy policies and regulatory requirements.
-Governance is also important for model accuracy—making sure the model isn’t trained on irrelevant or unauthorized data.
+Governance is also important for model accuracy, making sure the model isn’t trained on irrelevant or unauthorized data.

 Preparing data that meets these criteria can be difficult, particularly when handling vast amounts of structured and unstructured data across multiple systems.
 However, with tools like Apache Iceberg and Dremio, data teams can address these challenges and streamline structured data preparation for AI workloads.